MLKyu/image-search/README.md

 # kabank-cote
-This is a simple project with most of the jetpack packages and retrofit 2.9.0, it was built for learning purpose and will be updated time to time
+This is a coding test project with most of the ViewPager, TabLayout, kotlinx-coroutines-android and retrofit, it was built for submission

 ## Built with
-* Shared Element
 * Retrofit 2.9.0
 * Coroutine
 * Live Data